AlbertQuon/Codevert/README.md

 Product: Codevert

-Product Description: A tool/application that translates code of one programming language to another programming language.
+Product Description: A tool/application that translates code of one programming language to another programming language of the same type.